 Step 4: Stir in Creole seasoning, followed by the mozzarella and parmesan cheese, stirring until the cheese is melted and well blended.
 Add chicken and continue to stir for one minute.
 Remove from heat and set aside.

 At this point in the recipe, try not to eat the whole thing with a spoon.
 It’ll be tempting!
+But I do recommend taking a bite and checking the seasonings.
+Add a little extra heat or salt, to taste, if needed.

 Step 5: Unroll crescent rolls and place the first sheet in the bottom of a greased casserole dish.
 (If using crescent rolls, press preforations to seal.)
 Pour the chicken mixture over the top and smooth into an even layer.
 Cover with the second crescent sheet.